projectara/greybus-spec/source/special.rst

 should not do so if it has stored information indicating that other CPorts on that Interface are connected.

+After receiving the request, the Interface may transmit Segments on the CPort at its end of the Connection as defined in :ref:`connection-tx-restrictions` if one or more of the following conditions hold:

+- when issuing responses on the Connection to Operations whose requests it received before the Control Disconnecting Operation Request,
+- when exchanging Ping Operations with the AP, or
+- when transmitting |unipro| Flow Control Tokens.

+The receiving Interface shall otherwise halt Segment transmission on the CPort.

 Greybus Control Disconnecting Response
 """"""""""""""""""""""""""""""""""""""

 The Greybus Control Disconnecting response message contains no payload.

 The response status shall equal GB_OP_SUCCESS.

-The Interface may send responses on the Connection to Operations whose requests it received before the Control Disconnecting Operation Request.
-Additionally, after sending the Control Disconnecting Response, the Interface shall continue to send responses to :ref:`Ping
-<greybus-protocol-ping-operation>` requests.
-However, after sending
-the Control Disconnecting Response, the Interface shall not send any data on the Connection other than responses to Ping requests.

 Before issuing a response to a Disconnecting request, the Interface shall ensure that any further |unipro| Messages received on the CPort